KitaKenshin/SoftDev/developer.md

 # Job Description

 ## Contact Information
 Please send your resume and LinkedIn URL to codeartist0725@gmail.com.
-We kindly ask you not to contact us through the Fiverr platform.
+We kindly ask you contact us only to Gmail or Skype.
+Skype ID: live:.cid.7abbd5dae4dbe3a2

 ## Eligible Countries
 We are accepting applications from the following countries: Argentina, Australia, Canada, Great Britain, India, New Zealand, Mexico, and the United States.